antonfirsov/docs/2023/04-Apr/dotnet-8-preview-3/dotnet-8-preview-3.md

 ### Introducing the configuration binding source generator

 [Application configuration in ASP.NET Core](https://learn.microsoft.com/aspnet/core/fundamentals/configuration/?view=aspnetcore-7.0) is performed using one or more configuration providers.
-Configuration providers read data (as key-value pairs) from a variety of sources such as settings files (e.g. appsettings.json), environment variables, Azure Key Vault etc.
+Configuration providers read data (as key-value pairs) from a variety of sources such as settings files (for example, `appsettings.json`), environment variables, Azure Key Vault etc.

 At the core of this mechanism is [`ConfigurationBinder`](https://learn.microsoft.com/dotnet/api/microsoft.extensions.configuration.configurationbinder?view=dotnet-plat-ext-7.0), an extension class that provides `Bind` and `Get` methods that map configuration values ([`IConfiguration`](https://learn.microsoft.com/dotnet/api/microsoft.extensions.configuration.iconfiguration?view=dotnet-plat-ext-7.0) instances) to strongly-typed objects. `Bind` takes an instance, while `Get` creates one on behalf of the caller.
-The current approach currently uses reflection which causes issues for trimming and Native AOT.
+The current approach uses reflection which causes issues for trimming and Native AOT.

 In .NET 8, we are [using a source generator](https://github.com/dotnet/runtime/pull/82179) that generates reflection-free and AOT-friendly binding implementations.
 The generator probes for [Configure](https://learn.microsoft.com/dotnet/api/microsoft.extensions.dependencyinjection.optionsconfigurationservicecollectionextensions.configure?view=dotnet-plat-ext-7.0#microsoft-extensions-dependencyinjection-optionsconfigurationservicecollectionextensions-configure-1(microsoft-extensions-dependencyinjection-iservicecollection-microsoft-extensions-configuration-iconfiguration)), [Bind](https://learn.microsoft.com/dotnet/api/microsoft.extensions.configuration.configurationbinder.bind?view=dotnet-plat-ext-7.0), and [Get](https://learn.microsoft.com/dotnet/api/microsoft.extensions.configuration.configurationbinder.get?view=dotnet-plat-ext-7.0) calls that we can retrieve type info from.

-Here's example of code that invokes the binder:
+The following example shows code that invokes the binder:

 ```cs
 using Microsoft.AspNetCore.Builder;